Learning from Ambiguous Demonstrations with Self-Explanation Guided Reinforcement Learning: Our Approach

+\mund{Self-Explanation Guided Learning of RL agent (Generator)} Since the predicates may provide meaningful abstraction of the environment states and may potentially speed up RL training, we append the predicate values $P$ to the environment state (RL state), resulting in the transformation $\langle s \rangle \rightarrow \langle s, p \rangle$.
+The SE-Net and RL agent mentioned earlier are trained iteratively.
+The yellow area in Fig. \ref{fig:SERLfD} illustrates the training process of the RL agent, leveraging self-explanations \textit{u} predicted by the SE-Net.
+Notably, the SE-Net learns a sophisticated non-linear function to identify task-relevant predicates within a continuous state, providing detailed guidance (\textit{u}) beyond mere numerical reward predictions.
+The self-explanations \textit{u} can be used to assist RL agents in two aspects, namely by forming shaping rewards (reward augmentation) or by concatenating them to RL states (state augmentation).

+In a similar fashion to solving an RLfD problem, the objective of SERLfD is to leverage demonstrations for training the RL agent to maximize task (environment) rewards.
+To accomplish this, we utilize self-explanations to construct a reward shaping value that augments the rewards.
+The reward shaping value, denoted as $h_\theta(s,u)$, is computed as follows:

-Now an important question is how can we integrate the learning of the SE-Net in a discriminator and an RL-Agent.
-Inspired by the difference between RLfD that requires task rewards and GAN-GCL based Imitation Learning that only needs a discriminator (discussed above Eq. \ref{eq:gan_gcl}), we decide to use the predicted utility weights \textbf{\textit{u}} to shape the task rewards.
-The value $h_\theta(s)$ in Eq. \ref{eq:dot-prod} is essentially a reward shaping term that rely on both SE-Net and background knowledge (predicates and $\mathbb{P}(s)$).
-Then we can compute the prediction of shaped rewards $\hat{r}$ as: where $\hat{r}_\theta()$ models the prediction of shaped rewards $\hat{r}(s_t,a_t)$, and $h_\theta(s)$ is computed in Eq. \ref{eq:dot-prod}. $r(s_t,a_t)$ is the task rewards provided by an RL environment.
-The formulation of Eq. \ref{eq:serl_rwd} is based on Eq. \ref{eq:rwd_shaping} and shares similarities with the prediction of shaped rewards in work \cite{fu2017learning}.
-However, different from \cite{fu2017learning}, we include task reward $r$ to train the agent to accomplish the task instead of merely imitating.
-In the rest of this paper, we \textbf{shorten the $\hat{r}_\theta()$ with long lists of inputs to $\hat{r}_\theta(s,u,a,r)$}.
+where $h_\theta(s,u)$ is a scalar value used as the reward shaping value, $c_{p_i} (s)$ represents the application of the $i$-th predicate detector $c_{p_i}$ to obtain the grounded predicate value from the state $s$, and $k$ denotes the number of predicates.
+Then the shaped rewards $\hat{r}$ can be calculated as follows: where the function $\hat{r}_\theta$ models the prediction of shaped rewards, denoted as $\hat{r}(s_t,a_t)$.
+The value of $h_\theta(s,u)$, computed in Eq. \ref{eq:dot-prod}, is included in this computation.
+The term $r(s_t,a_t)$ represents the task rewards in the RL environment.
+Eq. \ref{eq:serl_rwd} is formulated based on Eq. \ref{eq:rwd_shaping} and shares similarities with the prediction of shaped reward in work \cite{fu2017learning}.
+However, unlike \cite{fu2017learning}, our approach incorporates the task reward $r$ to train the agent to accomplish the task instead of solely imitating.

-Since our self-explanation \textbf{\textit{u}} only ``augments'' the task rewards, our discriminator is trained to distinguish between successful and unsuccessful trajectories.
-In the traditional GAN-IRL works, the task reward is missing.
-All demonstrations are labeled as good and all sampled trajectories are labeled as bad.
-But incorporating task rewards can better motivate Self-Explainer to learn to discriminatively recognize which predicates are more useful for solving a task.
-Sampled trajectories that can accomplish a task, in our problem, should be treated the same as demonstration trajectories.
-Remember in Fig. \ref{fig:illustration}.3, we store a sampled trajectory into either $\mathcal{D}_{good}$ or $\mathcal{D}_{bad}$ depending on if it accomplishes a task.
-The discriminator loss $L_{SE}$ for training the SE-Net can be formulated as: